seancfoley/IPAddress/ipaddress.md

 An `IPAddress` or `IPAddressString` instance can represent any individual address or any range of addresses in which each segment specifies a range of sequential values.
-Such a range can be called a segment block, a block of values within the segment's range of possible values.
-A subnet that contains segment blocks for any of its segments can be called a segment block subnet.
+Such a range can be called a segment block, a block of values within a given segment's range of possible values.
+A subnet that contains segment blocks for any of its segments can be called a segment block subnet, or a block subnet.
 An individual address is one in which each segment is a segment block of size one, just a single value.

 Any CIDR prefix block can be specified as segment blocks.
 However, a prefix block is a more specific type of subnet, a subnet that contains the full range of values for its prefix.
 So any segment outside the prefix is a segment block containing all possible values for the segment.